CCTV redaction for train operators: from incident to disclosure

 - Reduced rework when cases progress from operational handling to legal review

 In rail, the goal is not just to redact footage.
 It is to move incidents through to resolution without creating delay or risk along the way.
-Aetopia supports that by making redaction part of the workflow, not a separate task that slows it down.
+AI Redact supports that by making redaction part of the workflow, not a separate task that slows it down.

 Working on a rail SAR backlog?